Mazda MX-5 (NA): Overview

 The original MX-5, with standard manual transmission, came with a 1.6 L DOHC inline four-cylinder engine, producing 86 kW at 6,500 rpm, and 136 Nm of torque at 5,500 rpm.
 The engine employs an electronic fuel injection system using a vane-type air flow meter and an electronic ignition system with a camshaft angle sensor instead of a distributor.
-This engine, codenamed B6ZE(RS), was specifically designed for the MX-5 and featured a lightened crankshaft, flywheel, and aluminum sump with cooling fins.
-An MX-5 with the optional automatic transmission had its 1.6L engine tuned to develop peak torque at lower rpm's (136 Nm, 100 lbf-ft at 4000 rpm) to better mate with the automatic transmission gearing and torque requirements.
+This engine, codenamed B6ZE(RS), was specifically designed for the MX-5 and featured a lightened crankshaft, flywheel, and aluminium sump with cooling fins.
+An MX-5 with the optional automatic transmission had its 1.6L engine tuned to develop peak torque at lower rpm's (4000 rpm instead of 5500) to better mate with the automatic transmission gearing and torque requirements.
 This tuning resulted in a lower peak power of 78.5 kW (105 bhp) at 6500 rpm.

-The standard transmission was a 5-speed manual, derived from the one used in the Mazda 929/Luce (also rear-wheel drive).
-The gear shift was the subject of close attention during development, with engineers told to make it shift in as small a gear pattern as possible and with minimal effort.
-In Japan and the US, an optional automatic transmission was also offered.
-The Japanese and American markets also received an optional viscous limited-slip differential, although it was only available for cars with a manual transmission.
-To achieve the low introductory price, the base model was stripped.
-It had steel wheels, manual steering, roll-up windows, and no stereo or air conditioning.
-Power steering, air conditioning, and stereo were added as standard equipment in later years.
+The standard transmission was a 5-speed manual, derived from that used in the also rear-wheel drive Mazda 929/Luce.
+The gear-shift was the subject of close attention during development, with engineers told to make it shift in as small a gear pattern as possible and with minimal effort.
+In the American and Japanese markets, a 4-speed automatic transmission was also offered, as well as an optional viscous limited-slip differential on manual transmission cars.
+To achieve a low introductory price and low weight (true to Lotus' "add lightness" philosophy, applied on the Elan model), the entry model was kept basic.
+It had steel wheels, no power brakes, steering, or windows, and no stereo or air conditioning.
+Power brakes, steering, stereo, and air conditioning were added as standard equipment in later years, and depending on market.

 Mazda reported that the 1990 NA would reach 0-60 mph in 8.6 seconds, with a top speed of 116.8 mph.
 Car and Driver tested the NA for their September 1989 issue, achieving a 0-60 mph time of 9.2 seconds and a top speed of 116 mph, with hardtop installed.
 Motor Trend's July 1989 test gave a 0-60 mph time of 8.9 seconds.
 The NA with an automatic transmission reached 97 km/h (60 mph) in 9.9 seconds and had a top speed of 181 km/h (112 mph).